Updated: Feb 16

 Here are some reasons why adopters may prefer to decline pet insurance.

-Some adopters will be reluctant to sign up for pet insurance.
+Some adopters will be reluctant to sign up for pet insurance because they don't see pet insurance as a valuable service.

 That doesn’t necessarily mean they don’t intend to provide veterinary care for their pets.